fizyr/keras-retinanet/README.md

 ## Installation

 1) Clone this repository.
 2) In the repository, execute `pip install .`.
-Note that on Arch linux, CUDA 9.0 is the default, while `tensorflow` from pip uses CUDA 8.0.
-Install your own `tensorflow-cuda` if necessary.
+Note that on Arch linux, CUDA 9.0 is the default, while `tensorflow-gpu` from pypi seems to use CUDA 8.0.
+Install your own `tensorflow-gpu` / `tensorflow-cuda` if necessary.
 3) As of writing, this repository requires the `master` version of `keras-resnet` for freezing `BatchNormalization` layers (ie. clone [this](https://github.com/broadinstitute/keras-resnet) repository and run `pip install .` in that repository).

 ## Training